stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

   }
 </style>
 ```
-Create a class called smaller-image and use it to resize the image so that it's only 100 pixels wide.
+Create a class called `smaller-image` and use it to resize the image so that it's only 100 pixels wide.

 Note
 Due to browser implementation differences, you may need to be at 100% zoom to pass the tests on this challenge.

-- [x] Your img element should have the class smaller-image.
+- [x] Your img element should have the class `smaller-image`.
 - [x] Your image should be 100 pixels wide.
 Browser zoom should be at 100%.

 ```